-The URW Group's business is to develop, design, construct and operate real estate assets that deliver great experiences for retailers, brands and consumers.
-The URW Group currently owns and operates 85 shopping centres in 12 countries.
+The URW Group's business is to develop, design, construct and operate real estate assets that deliver great experiences for retailers, brands, and consumers.
+The URW Group currently owns and operates 78 shopping centres and 10 offices in 12 countries.